 The attachment of biomolecules and microorganisms onto ship hulls introduces marine biofouling.
 This poses problems to the U.S. Navy by increasing the hydrodynamic drag on vessels’ sailing and causes corrosion on metal surfaces.

 To combat marine biofouling, new environmentally benign coating materials have become suitable for replacing traditional toxic materials.
-This past February, Chemical Engineering Associate Professor Tao Wei began a three-year, Office of Naval Research and Department of Defense (DoD)-funded research project that will examine using two new materials alongside advanced technology.
+This past February, Chemical and Biomedical Engineering Associate Professor Tao Wei began a three-year, Office of Naval Research and Department of Defense (DoD)-funded research project that will examine using two new materials alongside advanced technology.
 This is the second part of a previous three-year project, which was successfully completed.

 Wei has been studying the antibiofouling and fouling release mechanisms of new zwitterionic and amphiphilic materials using multiscale simulations combined with machine learning and 3D visualization technology.
 Zwitterionic polymers, which contain alternating positive and negatively charged components, have a small dipole moment and strong hydration that can resist absorption by marine biofoulers.
 Amphiphilic materials, which contain hydrophobic (non-mixed water) and hydrophilic (mixed with water) components, can provide fouling release functionalities.